keiran-rowell/keiran-rowell.github.io/_posts/2023-04-15-photobiology.md

 {:.figcaption}

-The chemisty of firefly luciferin is again different (see blow).
+The chemisty of firefly luciferin is again different (see below).

 ![Firefly luciferin](../images/firefly_luciferin.png)